The Impact of Logical Errors on Quantum Algorithms: Experimental Evaluation

-\textbf{The Quantum Evolution of Hamiltonian (EOH) algorithms} \cite{nielsen} simulate the time evolution of a quantum mechanical system in which the system is described by a Hamiltonian $H$.
-The goal is to find an algorithm that approximates $U$ such that $||U-e^{-iHt}||\leq \epsilon$, where $e^{{-iHt}}$ is the ideal evolution and maximum simulation error $\epsilon$.
+The Quantum Evolution of Hamiltonian (EOH) algorithm \cite{nielsen} simulates the time evolution of a quantum mechanical system in which the system is described by a Hamiltonian $H$.
+The goal is to find an algorithm that approximates $U$ such that $||U-e^{-iHt}||\leq \epsilon$, where $e^{{-iHt}}$ is the ideal evolution and the maximum simulation error targeted is $\epsilon$.

-The numbers of qubits experimented are 3, 5, 7 and 11 for Deutsch-Jozsa, Bernstein-Vazirani, Grover and Simon, and 3, 5, 7 for QPE and EOH.
-Higher numbers of qubits are not included because the algorithms always fail if an error injected in those cases.
+The numbers of qubits simulated are 3, 5, 7 and 11 for Deutsch, Bernstein, Grover and Simon, and 3, 5, 7 for QPE and EOH.
+Higher numbers of qubits are not included because the algorithms always fail if an error is injected in those cases.